eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 "Let's dive into the third reason for bpftime's inception: the limitations of current userspace eBPF runtimes.
 Userspace eBPF has some fantastic potential applications like observability within user programs, managing network operations, and handling configurations and plugins.
 But there's a catch.

 The eBPF we have today in userspace can't quite keep up with all the workloads we want it to.
-It's like having a sports car and being told you can't take it out on the highway.
-You've got power under the hood, but you're stuck on side streets.

 For instance, take Ubpft and Rbpft, both existing userspace eBPF solutions available on GitHub.
 They've got some neat features like ELF parsing and just-in-time compilation for specific architectures.
 But they fall short in some areas – they're tough to integrate with, can't use the kernel's eBPF loader or toolchains like libbpf/clang, and they lack certain types of attach support.
 Plus, they don't support interprocess communication or kernel maps, and they're limited to just a couple of architectures for JIT compilation.